- As low as $166/Night

 - Approximately 684 square feet

 This is a rare find!
-A striking villa located in the historic district of Charleston on a peaceful and peaceful street.
-Close to the college of Charleston, mins.' drivewalk to Charleston's King Street culinary excellence, shopping, the arts and all the splendors of historic Downtown Charleston.
-The location is central and does not require a car, however, we have a private parking space (suited for regular sized cars-not huge trucks) next to the private entrance.
-Garden patio, water fountain, wet bar, ice maker, & electric grille.
+A gorgeous villa located in the heart of historic district of Charleston on a peaceful and peaceful street.
+Private enclose gorgeously landscaped courtyard.
+Minutes walk to the college of Charleston, Charleston's King Street culinary excellence, Meeting street eateries, shopping, the arts and all the splendors of historic Downtown Charleston.
+The location is central and does not require a car, however, we have a private parking space (suited for regular sized cars-not enormous trucks) next to the private entrance.
+400 sq. ft. garden patio, water fountain, wet bar, ice maker, & electric grille.

-This cozy entirely furnished townhouse is an striking setting for visiting or remote work!
+This cozy completely furnished townhouse is an extraordinary setting for visiting or remote work!

 Adults only.
 No kids.
 No babies.
-No Smoking, No Family Animals.
+No Smoking, No Animals.

 About the Area